kutase/BehaviorTree/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
+See [LICENSE](https://github.com/kutase/BehaviorTree/blob/main/LICENSE) for full terms.